telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadprocessing.md

 ## Solution

 Handle the [OnAfterExport]({%slug grid-export-events%}#onafterexport) event of the Grid.
 It fires before the actual file is provided to the user.
-The `Stream` field of its event arguments contains the output of the export as `MemoryStream`.
+The `Stream` field of its event argument contains the output of the export as a `MemoryStream`.

 You can copy the bytes from this stream and import them in a `RadSpreadProcessing` [workbook](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-workbooks/working-with-workbooks-what-is-workbook) to access and modify the file cells as needed.